-Applicants for this course should have achieved a UK II.i Honours Degree or its international equivalent.
-Applications are considered as they are received.
+Applicants for this course should have achieved a UK II.i Honours Degree.

 Months of entry

 The programme is a one-year Masters course with both taught and research components.
 Students selected onto the course will follow the structured MPhil in Basic and Translational Neuroscience research training.
 The aims of this one-year, full-time research training course are as follows:

 - to give the student experience of research work;

 - to expose them to a variety of laboratory environments and the balance of self sufficiency and team work needed in a researcher;

 - to introduce them to the basic skills of experimental design, project management, time management etc. needed in research;